Creating a generator in Infrahub

 await obj.save(allow_upsert=True)

-Store this class within a new file called widget_generator.py.
+Store this class within a new file called widget_generator.py within the example_generator directory.

 5. Test the generator using infrahubctl